YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

  * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
  * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, math, tifinagh
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, coptic, tifinagh, math
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: coptic, malayalam, math, tifinagh, tai-le, canadian-aboriginal, syriac, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, coptic, tai-le, old-permic, math, syriac, canadian-aboriginal, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition